RadicalZephyr/github-init/README.md

 Like git init, but use defaults from github

-You can also make this a git alias like this:
+If you put the script file onto your path somewhere, then you can also make this a git alias like so:

 ```
-git config --global alias.gh-init '!$PWD/github-init.sh'
+git config --global alias.gh-init '!github-init.sh'
 ```

 Now you can run `git gh-init <name>` and you'll shortly have a new